xylous/settle/USER-MANUAL.md

 - exclusively recognizes wiki-style links (such as `[[Neurons]]`, that redirects you to a Zettel titled "Neurons")
 - looks for hashtag-tags, like `#psychology`.
-You could use subtags, such as `#biology/neuroscience`
+You can also use subtags, such as `#biology/neuroscience`
 - everything is stored locally
 - set a custom Zettelkasten directory to contains notes